demaere-oiie/beltabol/doc/bb.md

 2. `Fong` is like Lisp's LET (or an "identity monad"), and the expression is evaulated in the environment of the following local definitions. (of the form `WIT expr DETING expr`, corresponding to `DA ...
 IM ...` at the top level, or of the form `WIT expr IMALOWDA expr`, corresponding to `DA ...
 IMALOWDA ...` at the top level) Each definition is in scope for itself and the definitions before it; to obtain mutually recursive definitions group them with `unte`.

+3. Note that unlike at the statement level, compound expressions must be parenthesized when they are embedded within other expressions.

 #### Examples

 ```